Tutorial: Gate-based superconducting quantum computing: Characterizing a Quantum System

 \section{Characterizing a Quantum System}

 To control a quantum system precisely, we have to know the Hamiltonian of the system.
-In other words, a set of parameters, called system parameters, that characterize the system must be determined.
+In other words, we must determine a set of parameters, called system parameters, that characterize the system.
 Since the system parameters are based on our model describing the system, appropriate modeling is essential.
-For example, if we treat our qubit as an ideal two-level system as we did in Sec.~\ref{sec:couplingConcept}, knowing $\omega_\textrm{q}$ might be good enough to set up the Hamiltonian.
-However, for high-fidelity gate operation, we must consider higher excitation levels; hence, we have to extract more information, such as the transition frequency between $\ket{1}$ and $\ket{2}$.
-If our target operation requires strong drive, we may also have to consider the nonlinearity of the readout resonator.
+For example, if we treat our qubit as an ideal two-level system as we did in Sec.~\ref{sec:couplingConcept}, knowing $\omega_\mathrm{q}$ might be sufficient to set up the Hamiltonian.
+However, for high-fidelity gate operations, we must consider higher excitation levels; hence, we have to extract more information, such as the transition frequency between $\ket{1}$ and $\ket{2}$.
+If our target operation requires a strong drive, we may also have to consider the nonlinearity of the readout resonator.

 In this section, we explain the minimal procedure for extracting system parameters and the related experimental methods.
 These are summarized in Table~\ref{tab:char}.
 One useful reference regarding this topic is Ref.~\onlinecite{gao_tutorial}.